 2. In Abraham’s day it was a thriving commercial city.

 a.
-Unusually high cultural standards
+Ur had unusually high cultural standards.

 a.
-They worshipped the moon god, Sin.
+They worshipped the moon god, Sin, in ornate temples.

 Joshua 24:2, And Joshua said to all the people, “Thus says the Lord, the God of Israel, ‘From ancient times your fathers lived beyond the River, namely, Terah, the father of Abraham and the father of Nahor, and they served other gods.’”